Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Observed FRB properties

 Next we use the best-fit $t_{\rm age}$ obtained from Figure~\ref{fig:SED_Mej_tage} for each FRB to study the effect of NS parameters on the synchrotron radio flux.
 In particular, we analyze the effect of dipolar magnetic field $B_{\rm dip}$ on the radio SED as shown in the top-row panels of Figure~\ref{fig:SED_Mej_Bdip_Pi}.
-As in Figure~\ref{fig:SED_Mej_tage}, the results for R1/R2/R3 are shown in the left/center/right column panels, with the same representation for progenitor types and radio data shown as filled circles.
-We find that dipolar field $B_{\rm dip}=3\times10^{12}\,(5\times10^{12})\,[5.5\times10^{13}]\,{\rm G}$ explains the observed radio flux for R1 (R2) [R3].
+As in Figure~\ref{fig:SED_Mej_tage}, the results for FRB 20121102A/20190520B/20201124A are shown in the left/center/right column panels, with the same representation for progenitor types and radio data shown as filled circles.
+We find that dipolar field $B_{\rm dip}=3\times10^{12}\,(5\times10^{12})\,[5.5\times10^{13}]\,{\rm G}$ explains the observed radio flux for FRB 20121102A (20190520B) [20201124A].
 With further increase in $B_{\rm dip}$, the NS spindown timescale ($t_{\rm sd} \propto B_{\rm dip}^{-2}P_i^2$) becomes smaller for a given $P_i$, which results in energy injection into the nebula at early times.
 This is then accompanied by significant adiabatic losses which leads to a reduced flux.